benjamin-bk-krueger/kringle-web/docs/worlds.md

 In the detailed view you can inform yourself about the world.
 When you click on the (1) creator, you can jump directly to the detailed view of the respective creator.
-The (2) description provides a brief information about this world.
+The (2) *Description* provides a brief information about this world.
-The (3) URL shows the address under which the world can be accessed.
+The (3) *URL* shows the address under which the world can be accessed.
 The field (4) *Public* indicates whether the world is released and the solutions submitted for it are publicly visible.

 ![World Detail 1](./img/worlds_detail.png)